francisco-camargo/dev-workflow/README.md

 ### Install Ubuntu in WSL

-Go to the Mircrosoft Store and install Ubuntu 20.04 (or whatever version you want).
+Go to the Microsoft Store and install Ubuntu 20.04 (or whatever version you want).

 ### Where is this repo once it is cloned?